royriojas/changelogx/README.md

 {
   "changelogx": {
-    "issueIDRegExp" : "#(\\d+)", // regular expression to match issues found inside the changelog "commitURL": "https://github.com/royriojas/changelogx/commit/{0}", the url for commits
+    "issueIDRegExp" : "#(\\d+)", // regular expression to match issues found inside the changelog "commitURL": "https://github.com/royriojas/changelogx/commit/{0}", //the url for commits
-    "authorURL": "https://github.com/{0}", the url for the authors "issueIDURL": "https://github.com/royriojas/changelogx/issues/{0}", the url for the issues "projectName": "changelogx" // the name of the project }
+    "authorURL": "https://github.com/{0}", //the url for the authors "issueIDURL": "https://github.com/royriojas/changelogx/issues/{0}", //the url for the issues "projectName": "changelogx" // the name of the project }
 }